E-ZPass Minnesota: I-35E

 The I-35E E-ZPass lanes are the first such lanes in the eastern half of the Minneapolis-St. Paul Metropolitan Area.
 These are concurrent-flow lanes, using the inside/left lane in each direction.
 The lanes were opened from Cayuga Street (north edge of downtown St. Paul) to Little Canada Road in December 2015 and were added as part of a full reconstruction project.
 In December 2016, the southbound E-ZPass lane was extended to begin at CR 96, while a separate northbound E-ZPass Lane was added between CR E (north of I-694) and CR J (at the Ramsey–Anoka county line.
 The two northbound E-ZPass lanes are tolled weekdays between 3 and 7 pm, while the southbound E-ZPass lane is tolled weekdays between 6 and 10 am.
 The lanes are open to all traffic at all other times.

 Approximately 440,000 tolled trips were taken in the I-35E MnPASS lanes in 2017.

 I-494

-The I-494 E-ZPass lanes are yet to be constructed, but will be constructed between 2021 and 2023.
+The I-494 E-ZPass lanes are yet to be constructed, but will be constructed between 2023 and 2026.
 Westbound there will be a E-ZPass lane from MN 77 to I-35W, and eastbound from France Avenue to MN 77.
 The project is part of a major corridor study happening on I-494.

 Future E-ZPass Minnesota lanes

-As part of a massive reconstruction project on I-35W in Minneapolis, the existing priced dynamic shoulder lane will be converted into a full E-ZPass lane, and a new southbound E-ZPass lane will be constructed, extending both lanes northward to 26th Street.
-Tentative completion is 2021.

-E-ZPass lanes will be added to I-35W between CR C in Roseville and Lexington Avenue/CR 17 in Blaine in an upcoming project beginning in 2019 with completion expected in 2022.

 MnDOT is currently studying the I-94 corridor between downtown Minneapolis and downtown St. Paul.
 No recommendations have come out of this study yet as of April 2018.
 However, the corridor is listed as a Tier 1 Corridor for E-ZPass implementation by the Metropolitan Council, the region's metropolitan planning organization.

 MnDOT is currently studying the US 169 corridor between MN 41 near Shakopee and MN 55 in Plymouth.
 E-ZPass lanes are one of the options being considered.